Ramos-Ramos/ramos-ramos.github.io/_news/iccv_highlight_2025.md

 related_posts: false
 ---

-Accpeted [ICCV 2025](https://iccv.thecvf.com/) paper was selected as a higlight.
+Accepted [ICCV 2025](https://iccv.thecvf.com/) paper was selected as a higlight.